NNDB

 When Arlen Specter was a young lawyer, he was appointed as assistant counsel to the Warren Commission, the government body investigating the assassination of President John F. Kennedy.
 There was only one way the evidence could show that Lee Harvey Oswald had acted alone in killing Kennedy, and that was Specter's "magic bullet" theory.

 Specter is peripherally connected to the infamous Unicorn Killer, Ira Einhorn, who bludgeoned his girlfriend to death in 1977, then left her corpse to rot in a trunk in his closet.
 In 1981, it was Specter's secretary who signed for Einhorn's $40,000 bail.
 Einhorn promptly fled the country, and disappeared.
-He was tried in absentia in 1993, found guilty, and discovered in France seven years later.
-He now resides in a Pennsylvania prison.
+He was tried in absentia in 1993, found guilty, discovered in France seven years later, and now resides in a Pennsylvania prison.

 Father: Harry Specter (tailor and junkyard owner)